Barre Flow is designed to give students of all fitness levels a challenging total body workout.

 Also known as functional training or multi-joint movement, integrated movement is much more effective and efficient than the isolated training techniques on which the science of bodybuilding is built.
 Though there are times in our programming that isolation is called for, our general framework is built of movements that involve multiple joints and multiple muscles–often moving through more than one plane of motion.
 Integrative movement not only results in a higher calorie burn and greater muscle development, but also stimulates more neuromuscular activity.
 By moving the body in multiple ways at once, we are able to improve coordination, balance and performance and reduce the risk of injury.

 One of the unique qualities of BarreFlow is the vinyasa-like structure of the class.
 Subject to many interpretations, the direct translation is “ to place in a special way”.
 Though the breath isn’t cued as it would be in a vinyasa yoga sequence, the movement from one pose or position into another without a pause creates space for moving meditation.
 With steady and flowing movement, we are better able to steady the mind and be truly present in the moment.
 Continued BarreFlow practice will both increase and channel energy while helping to steady and calm the mind.

 About the Instructor:

-Sharon here, thank you visiting my site for practicing with me.
+Sharon here, thank you visiting my site and for choosing to practice with me.

 I am also passionate about all things Italian, and travel several times a year to Italy with my other love, Giovanni.
 We love to share our passion for all things Italian by bringing others to travel with us through Gio Culinary Studio, on culinary and wine excursions each year.
-As well as through my Barre to Bar events here locally.
-My love and passion for Italian wine brought me to study with the North American Sommelier Association and continue to work towards Certification as an Italian Wine Specialist.
-Join me in my studies at an upcoming Barre to Bar event 🙂
+As well as through events here locally.
+My love and passion for Italian wine brought me to study with the North American Sommelier Association and I continue to work towards Certification as an Italian Wine Specialist.
+Join me at an at an upcoming Barre to Bar or Vinyasa and Vino event 🙂

 I look forward to seeing you at the Barre or on the Mat.